FAQ

 That’s a great question!
 Simple answer is NO- we do not see innovation as being about a technological design.
 An innovation is a broad term and is often mistaken as only something that is completely new or perhaps something focusing on new technologies.
 While this could be the case, innovations are so much more!
 Our working definition is that we define innovation as designing, testing, scaling or improving a new or existing activity for young people in their own context with long-term impact.

-Your project will be funded for a duration of 12 months, from May 2025 to April 2026.
+Your project will be funded for a duration of 12 months, from May 2026 to April 2027.

-Cooperation Grants
+FAQs for Cooperation Grants

 All Youth Action Lab grant types are created by youth and for youth.
 They aim to nurture organisations’ stability, financial security and organisational capacity.